White Sox’ Mike Clevinger said he expects to be exonerated

-As Major League Baseball’s investigation into allegations of domestic violence against new Mike Clevinger continued, the White Sox right-hander vehemently denied the accusations on the first day of spring training Wednesday at Camelback Ranch.
+GLENDALE, Ariz. — As MLB’s investigation into allegations of domestic violence against Mike Clevinger continued, the White Sox right-hander vehemently denied the accusations on the first day of spring training at Camelback Ranch.

 Clevinger expects to be cleared by MLB and pitch this season for the White Sox, who signed him to a one-year, $12 million contract as a free agent this winter.